2005 Atlantic hurricane season: Hurricane Dennis

 A tropical wave led to the development of Tropical Depression Four in the southeastern Caribbean late on July 4 and further strengthened into Tropical Storm Dennis early the next day.
 The storm moved west-northwestward, strengthening into a hurricane on July 6 to the south of Hispaniola.
 On the next day, Dennis rapidly intensified into a Category 4 hurricane while moving between Jamaica and Haiti.
 Early on July 8, the hurricane briefly moved over Granma Province in southeastern Cuba.
-After briefly weakening, Dennis restrengthened to attain peak winds of 150 mph in the Gulf of Guacanayabo, making it the strongest Atlantic hurricane before August; its record was broken eight days later by Hurricane Emily.
+After briefly weakening, Dennis restrengthened to attain peak winds of 150 mph in the Gulf of Guacanayabo.
 Later on July 8, Dennis moved ashore again in Matanzas Province.
 The hurricane crossed Cuba entered the Gulf of Mexico on July 9 as a weakened hurricane.
 Dennis re-intensified to a secondary peak of 145 mph on July 10, only to weaken prior to its final landfall later that day near Pensacola, Florida.
 Dennis weakened and moved through the southeastern United States, the Ohio Valley, and eventually dissipating on July 18 over Ontario.